AMReX-Codes/amrex/CONTRIBUTING.md

 ```
 and fix any conflict that may occur.

-### Check that you did not break the code

-See the [testing section](https://warpx.readthedocs.io/en/latest/developers/testing.html) of our developer's documentation.

 ### Submit a Pull Request

 A Pull Request (PR) is the way to efficiently visualize the changes you made